janaiscoding/blog-api/README.md

 Using Postman to simulate requests.

-Will write documentation on this project as soon as I finish the client-side too.
+Will write documentation on this project as soon as I finish the client-side and CMS too.

 ### API Endpoints: